oxidaan/zqloader/README.md

 And when using stereo it is probably best to invert one sound output (left or right) eg with commandline parameters `volume_left=-100 volume_right=100` .
 This is not the default.
 Personally I was using stereo, but without inverting one channel.
 I used a 'composite-video to hdmi hardware box' that was powered through USB from my laptop.
 This way, the ZX Spectrum shared ground with the laptop.
 Later I used composite video directly.
 For some reason the ZX-Spectrum did not receive any sound at all - until I switched to a mono cable.
 _A good test is to try to play any sound at the host laptop (eg music) (play loud!).
 When all is good the ZX-Spectrum border should flash between red-cyan (after typing `LOAD ""`)_
 Moral of the story: try stereo/mono cables, try with inverted or not inverted sound channels - until it works.
+The user interface has a 'Tune' button that plays a leader tone forever.
+You can then adjust volume (and sample rate) until you get the red/cyan stripes.